Adidas Edge Lux Review Facts

 They are really comfortable model and don't need much time to break in.
 The shoes can be taken right from the box for a short run or workout.
 The great moisture control properties throughout keep the feet nice and dry, reducing the chance of irritation.
 They offer a well-cushioned ride, mainly owed to their foam midsole. additional padding in the ankle and heel maintain added comfort and a secure fit in the shoe.
 Some wearers thought the padding was a little thin for a shoe meant for activity.
 Some extra underfoot cushion is added by the rather thin sockliner which is removable to allow the use of custom insoles.
 A few wearers said the shoe was not very supportive in the arch area.

-and other healthcare professionals praised the shoe for it’s comfort.
+for their comfort.
 They are available in white.

 The style is a bit unique.
 Although billed as a running shoe, it is more of a fashion